Home / Blog /

 February 1, 2024

-Since these programs simply provide access to money that the user has technically already earned, it is not a loan.
-There is no interest.
-EWA companies typically charge a small fee (a few dollars) for each early withdrawal.
-That money is the provider’s profit — and is much less significant than payday loan interest or the overdraft and late fees that workers might incur without this service.
+These programs simply provide access to payments that the user has technically already earned.
+There’s no interest.
+Direct-to-consumer earned wage access companies typically charge a small fee (a few dollars) for each early withdrawal transaction.
+That money is the provider’s profit, and it’s much less significant than payday loan interest or the overdraft and late fees that workers might incur without this service.

 Types of Earned Wage Access Programs

-Direct-to-consumer: In this model, the employer has nothing to do with the Earned Wage Access program.
+• Direct-to-consumer: In the direct-to-consumer earned wage access model, the employer has nothing to do with the early wage access program.
 These programs function more like loans.
 The app or program advances money to the employee, and the employee pays that back out of their bank account on payday.

-Self-hosted daily pay: In this model, the company has their own manual system where employees are paid daily.
-This requires a lot more work for the employer, and may result in confusion in regards to taxes and other garnishments.
+• Self-hosted daily pay: In this model, the company has its own manual payment system where employees are paid daily.
+This requires a lot more work for the employer and may result in confusion with regard to taxes and other garnishments.

 Earned Wage Access as an Employer Benefit